ELECTRONIC STRUCTURES OF IONS

 The electronic structure of d-block ions

-Here you are faced with one of the most irritating facts in A'level chemistry!
-You will recall that the first transition series (from scandium to zinc) is the result of the 3d orbitals being filled after the 4s orbital.
+Here you are faced with one of the most irritating facts in chemistry at this level!
+When you work out the electronic structures of the first transition series (from scandium to zinc) using the Aufbau Principle, you do it on the basis that the 3d orbitals have a higher energy than the 4s orbital.

 You must remember this: